TempleEight/temple-docs/TempleEight/docs/guide/getting-started.md

 A Templefile is any text file with the `.temple` extension.

-For a full reference of the Templefile language, check out the [Templefile Spec](templefile-spec.md).
+For a full reference of the Templefile language, check out the [Templefile Spec](../reference/templefile-spec).

 We'll build an example Templefile from the ground up with minimal features, and add more over the rest of the guides.

+The two top level entries in a Templefile are *projects* and *services*.
+A Templefile has exactly one project block, and can have many service blocks.

 ### Project Block